 What is the difference between a dolphin, porpoise, and whale?

 The dolphin family has oceanic dolphins (like the bottlenose) and river dolphins (did you know some dolphins live in rivers, like the Amazon River dolphin, which has a long skinny snout and is pink!).
 Porpoises look a lot like dolphins but don’t have a long beak and are more like narwhals or belugas.
-Orca whales (Killer whales) belong to the dolphin family and are the biggest species of the dolphin family.
+Orca whales (Killer whales) belong to the dolphin family and are the biggest species in this group.

 For this article, we will be looking at oceanic dolphins to see if they are dangerous.